Le-Charles/Wonka/README.md

 Take the mage port.

 1 will target and trade with your mule and drop you from the portal group.
     -Give the level one 1s 3c.
-The macro will buy

 2 will target the innkeeper.